comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% enddocs %}

-{% docs column__postal_code_shipping_address %}

-The postal code of the shipping address as in cms.
-Postal codes have been transformed to ensure they have the correct length by appending leading zeroes where applicable.

-{% enddocs %}

 {% docs column__is_geo_restricted %}

-If the value is 0 then the address is valid and can have deliveries.
-If 1, it means deliveries cannot be made to this address.
+If the value is true then the address is valid and can have deliveries.
+If false, it means deliveries cannot be made to this address.

 {% enddocs %}